techidaily/site-win11-tips/source/_posts/overcoming-windows-updater-0x8024a205-issue.md

  Antivirus programs are essential for protecting your computer and personal data, but sometimes they can conflict with Windows Update and cause unwanted problems.
 If the error still continues to appear, you can try disabling or uninstalling any antivirus software that is installed on your computer.

  If you use Windows Defender, you won't be able to uninstall it.
-However, you can learn[how to turn off Windows Defender](https://www.makeuseof.com/how-to-turn-off-windows-defender/) and try that.
+However, you can learn [how to turn off Windows Defender](https://www.makeuseof.com/how-to-turn-off-windows-defender/) and try that.
 Third-party antivirus programs usually come with documentation on how to disable them, so follow the steps included and be sure to re-enable the antivirus afterward regardless of the result.

  Otherwise, to remove a third-party antivirus program from your computer, follow these steps: